Advanced: Performance Tips and Tuning#

 2. Always call ds.map_batches() with a batch size small enough such that the output batch can comfortably fit into heap memory.
 Or, if vectorized execution is not necessary, use ds.map().

-3. If neither of these is sufficient, manually increase the read parallelism or modify your application code to ensure that each task reads a smaller amount of data.
+3. If neither of these is sufficient, manually increase the read output blocks or modify your application code to ensure that each task reads a smaller amount of data.

 As an example of tuning batch size, the following code uses one task to load a 1 GB Dataset with 1000 1 MB rows and applies an identity function using map_batches().
 Because the default batch_size for map_batches() is 1024 rows, this code produces only one very large batch, causing the heap memory usage to increase to 4 GB.